dan-collins-dev/dan-collins-dev/README.md

 # Dan Collins

-I'm a hobbyist game developer and learning web development to transition to a new career.
+- 💻 I'm a hobbyist game developer for a little over two years.
+- 📖 I'm currently learning web development to transition into a new career

-- 🔭 I’m currently working on ...
-A web app for quickly checking off monsters encountered in the Final Fantasy Pixel Remaster games.
-- 🌱 I’m currently learning ...
-Svelte and SvelteKit
+- 🎮 Gaming has been a huge part of my life, although the time spent playing games has now turned into making games.
+- 🌳 When I'm not working on a problem at my desk, I love to be outside.
+- ⛵ There's nothing better than casually kayaking on a lake all to yourself ❤️

 [![Dan Collins's GitHub stats](https://github-readme-stats.vercel.app/api/top-langs?username=dan-collins-dev&theme=dark&show_icons=true)](https://github.com/dan-collins-dev)